joelagnel/adeb/README.md

-> Note: I no longer work on Android, the project is not maintained for new Android and Debian releases, but likely works with little effort.
+> Note: The project
+ is not maintained for new Android and Debian releases, but likely works with little effort.
- I suggest reaching out to me if you are interested in maintaining it and I will decide].
+ I suggest reaching out to me if you are interested in maintaining it and I will decide.

 adeb
 --------